tamago324/nlsp-settings.nvim/README.md

   cmd = { '/path/to/json-languageserver', '--stdio' },

-  -- Set the schema so that it can be completed in settings json file. settings = {
+  -- Set the schema so that it can be completed in settings json file.
+  -- The schemas defined in `jsonls.json` will be merged with the list configured here. settings = {
     json = {
       schemas = require'nlspsettings.jsonls'.get_default_schemas()